 The flight engineer, age 70, was employed by Flying Tiger on 12th.
 November 1956.
-He held Flight Engineer Certificate No. 1116160 with ratings on reciprocating engine aircraft, powered propeller powered aircraft and Turbo jet powered aircraft.
-He also held Airline Certificate No. 1208156 and Commercial Pilot Certificate No. 1208156.
+He held Flight Engineer Certificate No. 1116160 with ratings on reciprocating engine Turbo powered aircraft, propeller powered aircraft and Turbo jet powered aircraft.
+He also held Airline Transport Certificate No. 1208156 and Commercial Pilot Certificate No. 1208156.
 His second class medical was renewed on 27th.
 February 1988 with limitation 'holder shall possess glasses for near vision'.